juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Level 2 is not useful unless at a breakout point
 * Read Google Finance and news from platform
 * SEC filing
-	* A financial statement sumited to U.S. securities and Exchange Commision
+	* A financial statement submitted to U.S. securities and Exchange Commission
 	* SEC Filing Contains
 		* Can be used to determine which side of the trade you should be on
 		* At the Market offerings